SampaioLeal/destjs/toolsets/tests/SanitizerDoc.md

 # DestSanitizer

 DestSanitizer is a method created to sanitize data based on a template object called **ConstraintGroup**.
+Dest Sanitizer Beta.

 ## Usage